HackYourFuture/CourseHub/README.md

 ### Running the frontend

-By default you get the the frontend running on `http://localhost:80` from a docker compose, if you want to run it locally, follow the steps below.
+By default, the frontend will be running on `http://localhost:80` from Docker compose.
+If you want to run it locally, follow the steps below.

-To install the required dependencies (only once), from the `ui` directory, run:
+To install the required dependencies (only once), from the `frontend` directory, run:

 ```bash
 npm install
 ```

-To run the frontend application locally, from the `ui` directory, run:
+To run the frontend application locally, from the `frontend` directory, run:

 ```bash
 npm run dev
 ```

-With this you can now access the CourseHub UI on `http://localhost:5173` in development mode.
+Now you can access the CourseHub frontend UI on `http://localhost:5173` in development mode.

 ### Building docker images